Dybondzy/MechaCar_Statistical_Analysis/README.md

 Deliverable 2: Summary Statistics on Suspension Coils Deliverable 3: T-Test on Suspension Coils
-Deliverable 4: Design a Study Comparing the MechaCar to the Competition Upload the following to your MechaCar_Statistical_Analysis GitHub repository:
+Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 The MechaCarChallenge.RScript file.
 An updated README.md that has the written summaries for Deliverables 1, 2, and 3 and your design for a statistical study comparing vehicle performance of the MechaCars against other manufacturers’ vehicles.